ironhide23586/Reinforcement-Genetic-Algo-Practice/README.md

-# Reinforcement-Genetic-Algo-Practice
+# numpy-neural

-Practice pad for development and implementation of unsupervised learning using genetic algorithms & reinforcement learning.
+A Library implemented purely in numpy to for training and running convnets and fc nets.